 Q2 Metals Commences its Inaugural Drill Program at the Mia Lithium Property, James Bay Territory, Quebec, Canada

-Vancouver, October 23, 2023 - Q2 Metals Corp.
+Vancouver, BC, Oct 23, 2023 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce it has collared the first drill hole of its inaugural drill program at the 8,668-ha Mia Lithium Property (the "Property") located in the Eeyou Istchee James Bay Territory of Quebec.

 Drilling has commenced at the west end of the Mia Lithium Exploration Trend (Mia Trend) known as the Mia Zone, with two active drill rigs at site focused on drilling the confirmed spodumene pegmatite outcrops in the area.